NAMI California offers programs to end stigma, and education and empower individuals and families impacted by mental health conditions.

 NAMI Basics is a class for parents and other family caregivers of children and adolescents who have either been diagnosed with a mental health condition or who are experiencing symptoms, but have not yet been diagnosed.
 This course is also available in Spanish, Bases y Fundamentos de NAMI.
-Find the NAMI Basics class nearest to you.
+Find the NAMI Basics class nearest to you, or take NAMI’s basic class online.

 NAMI Family-to-Family is a class for families, partners and friends of individuals with mental illness.
 The course is designed to facilitate a better understanding of mental illness, increase coping skills and empower participants to become advocates for their family members.
 This program was designated as an evidence-based program by SAMHSA.
 The course is also available in Spanish, De Familia a Familia de NAMI.
 Find the NAMI Family-to-Family class nearest to you.